Types of flea treatments

 Diatomaceous earth can be used on hard floors, carpets, and bedding as well as on animals.
 Sprinkle lightly in the house and in your vacuum bag or canister to kill hatching larvae.
 Boric acid powder is another option.
 Sprinkle into carpeted areas and lightly brush in with a broom.
 Leave in the carpet for a few days before vacuuming to kill fleas and other insect pests.
 Unlike diatomaceous earth, boric acid should not be applied to your dog or cat.
 Lastly, essential oil sprays made from neem or cedar can be applied to pet bedding and other difficult-to-clean areas inside the home.

-Cautions: Consult with your veterinarian before using a spot treatment (natural or chemical) on a sick animal, or before using in combination with other topical treatments.
+Cautions: Consult with your veterinarian before using a spot treatment (natural or chemical) on a sick animal or before using it in combination with other topical treatments.
 Discontinue the use of any topical treatment if you notice lethargy, foaming at the mouth, or skin irritation and hair loss at the application site, and contact your vet right away.

 If you are struggling to find the right solution for flea control, our pet care specialists are here to help you troubleshoot!